IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

 ```

 The above example uses the default deployment configuration and configures the
-`accountServiceHosts` to run in the same process.
+`accountsServiceHosts` to run in the same process.

 ## How to add an IVI instance